THE NAME OF GOD AS REVEALED IN EXODUS 3:14

 Exodus 3:14 in Contemporary Jewish Interpretation

-And finally to three recent interpretations of Exodus 3:14 which between them reflect the contemporary state of Jewish scholarship and exegesis on the subject.
+And finally to three recent interpretations of Exodus 3:14 that between them reflect the contemporary state of Jewish scholarship and exegesis on the subject.

 Concentrating, therefore, only on the former meaning Sarna proposes for hayah – “the quality of absolute being, the eternal, unchanging, dynamic presence” – his interpretation is best understood in the context of his corresponding comments in Exploring Exodus.
-There he indirectly proposes that the meaning connoted by ehyeh in Exodus 3:14 is, “Being in the sense of the reality of God’s active, dynamic presence”, and not, “Being as opposed to non-being, not being as an abstract, philosophical notion”.
-In the former of these quotations, Sarna appears to be acknowledging and affirming the interpretation of Buber and Rosenzweig, while in the latter he appears to be rejecting a strictly philosophical interpretation of the verse.
-However, it should be noted that this is at odds with his mention of “absolute being” in the quotation taken from the JPS Torah above, and whilst on balance his interpretation is on the temporal as opposed to the absolute side of the exegetical divide, he is apparently trying to reconcile the two in his description of the quality of God’s “being” (or existence) as both “active” and “dynamic” on the one hand and “absolute” on the other.
+There he indirectly proposes that the meaning connoted by ehyeh in Exodus 3:14 is “Being in the sense of the reality of God’s active, dynamic presence” and not “Being as opposed to non-being, not being as an abstract, philosophical notion”.
+In the former of these quotations Sarna appears to be acknowledging and affirming the interpretation of Buber and Rosenzweig, while in the latter he appears to be rejecting a strictly philosophical interpretation of the verse.
+However, it should be noted that this is at odds with his mention of “absolute being” in the quotation taken from the JPS Torah above and while on balance his interpretation is on the temporal as opposed to the absolute side of the exegetical divide, he is apparently trying to reconcile the two in his description of the quality of God’s “being” (or existence) as both “active” and “dynamic” on the one hand and “absolute” on the other.